Moving Silicon Photonics Out of the Lab and Into the Fab

 Typically, SiPh includes on-chip I/O devices in the form of etched diffraction gratings, which route the light from off-chip optical fibers to waveguides within the chip, where operations such as filtering and conversion to digital data streams are performed.

 This addition of optical I/O, along with electrical, adds an entirely new dimension to wafer test methodologies.
 The need to capture and insert modulated beams of light requires the development of novel probing strategies that accommodate a new set of mechanical requirements.
 The classic problem of maintaining accurate physical probe contact with pads on the wafer surface gives way to a new paradigm when optical fibers must be precisely aligned to couple light in and out of a wafer without physical contact.

 FormFactor understands the critical importance of refining and perfecting SiPh probe technology.
 The research at this phase of development will ultimately provide the foundation for wafer-level production test.
 And as SiPh technologies expand beyond the data center into a growing number of new applications, the costs associated with testing millions of devices will become a critical factor in realizing the full economic potential of SiPh.

 Alliances Hold the Key to SiPh Test Solutions

 FormFactor takes a holistic view toward developing successful approaches to SiPh wafer test devices.
 We have forged partnerships with other key suppliers of test technology that play on each contributor’s individual strengths.
-In this particular application, we actively interface with Keysight Technologies for measurement instrumentation.
+In this particular application, we work with Preferred Partners Keysight Technologies for measurement instrumentation and Physik Instrumente (PI) for positioning technology.
 FormFactor leverages considerable expertise through an innovative team as well as collaborating with the right partners to deliver effective solutions.